awbored/SecretTV-Playlist/README.md

 - I will be taking a break from Music Thursdays until mid-October
   - I am planning a west coast tour that will be starting the first week of October.
 Tour dates and announcements will happen as soon as we have them solidified.
-  - During this time, instead of doing music shows on Twitch I should be working on tour planning and sets
+  - During this time, instead of doing music shows on Twitch I should be working on tour planning, music, travel plans, promo material, etc
   - I also may do a few music streams in September depending how I feel about the planning schedules
 - My theremin performance at the Crocker Arts Museum is now on [YouTube](https://youtu.be/ptiVbGhveMU?si=gCHdL-9A_WpCVhUW)
 - My performance from 7/25 will be on YouTube SOON-ish